perfidia/parsetreegen/README.md

 Description
 -----------

-Tool for generation parse trees in svg format.
+Simple and small tool that allows everyone to generate syntax diagrams in SVG format.

 Installation
 ------------